maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

 | `makeFontBold` | Yes/No | - | Display dropdown text in bold font weight for better readability | No |

 #### Icon Reference
-The component uses the [Microsoft Fluent UI Icon Library](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font).
+The component supports the vast majority of icons from the [Microsoft Segoe UI Symbol Font](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-ui-symbol-font).

 **📖 [Complete Icon Reference with Previews](FLUENT_ICONS.md)** - Browse all 1,800+ available icons